 In our house, Black history is not a month; Black history is EVERY DAY!

 I want to expose my children not only to the continuous ongoing stories around Martin Luther King Jr., but I want them to know about the stories around the Black community overall.
-When we are reading books and watching movies, I want them to not only be able to learn about their culture, but to learn about all different types of stories, good and bad.
+When we are reading books and watching movies, I want them to not only be able to learn about their race, ethnicity, and culture, but to learn about all different types of stories–good and bad.
 A big majority of this insight has to do with the fact that I was not exposed to this in my childhood.

 Individuals reading this may be able to relate.
 In a majority of your schools, you learned about the basic Black history around individuals such as MLK, Rosa Parks, Frederick Douglass, and Madam C. J. Walker.
 Did you hear about Lewis Latimer who invented the carbon filament, which led to Thomas Edison and the lightbulb?
 Did you learn about Garrett Morgan who invented the gas mask and the traffic signal?
 No?
 I didn’t either!

-With that being said, here are a few movies that you can watch this month with your kids to expand your knowledge around Black history.
-I have also included a few museums that you can visit to immerse yourself in the culture.
+With that being said, here are a few movies that you can watch with your kids to expand your knowledge of Black history.
+I have also included a few museums that you can visit to immerse yourself in the culture, too.

-These movies I would say are appropriate for children ages eight and above.
-These are movies that I really introduced into my nine-year-old son’s life last year.
-Selma was eye opening for him to watch and came with a lot of follow-up questions.
+I would say that these movies are appropriate for children ages eight and above.
+These are movies that I really introduced into my son’s life when he was nine.
+Selma was eye-opening for him to watch and came with a lot of follow-up questions.
 The Color of Friendship was extremely age-appropriate and relatable for him to watch, as well as easy to grasp the concept of what was being taught through the theme.

 - Selma (PG-13, Amazon Prime) is an overview of the civil rights movement led by Martin Luther King Jr.